Articles / Assessing fitness to drive for seizures and epilepsy

 “The problem is most drivers don’t know about it,” says Professor Somerville.
 “They also should report the history accurately,” he adds.

-Doctors have a responsibility to advise the patient of this requirement, and explain how their medical condition impacts their ability to drive safely.
+Doctors have a responsibility to advise patients of this requirement and explain how their medical condition impacts their ability to drive safely.

 If a patient continues to drive when told they are unsafe, doctors may have a duty to notify the state or territory licensing authority.
-Laws in South Australia and Northern Territory make it mandatory for health professionals to notify the licensing authority of all drivers with epilepsy.
+Under South Australian and Northern Territory laws it is mandatory for health professionals to notify the licensing authority of all drivers with epilepsy.

 Professor Somerville notes that doctors are protected from civil or criminal liability if reporting is made in good faith.
 It can be worth discussing this with your medical indemnity provider.

-Assessing fitness to drive can be difficult for the doctor-patient relationship at times, but Professor Somerville says safety has to be the priority.
+Assessing fitness to drive can be difficult for the doctor-patient relationship at times, but Professor Somerville says safety must take priority.

 “You can empathise with your patient but explain the requirements to assess them appropriately.
 Patients should understand you are not the decision maker,” he says, noting that the driver licensing authority is responsible for licensing decisions